aave-dao/aave-proposals-reports/reports/v3-457-aave-v3-Gho-X-Layer-Activation.md

 ### Technical Analysis

-We have verified that the addresses specified in the IPFS payload match the Mantle payload addresses.
+We have verified that the addresses specified in the IPFS payload match the X Layer payload addresses.

 We have verified that all the lanes are set up correctly, with a rate limit of 1.5M GHO capacity and 300 GHO per second rate.